Tyrrrz/MiniRazor/Readme.md

 Note the usage of two important directives at the top of the file:

 - `@inherits` directive indicates that the base type of this template is `MiniRazor.TemplateBase<TModel>`, with the model of type `string`.
-  If this directive is not included, the template will instead inherit from `MiniRazor.TemplateBase<dynamic>` by default, which doesn't offer the same level of type-safety when working with the model.
+  If this directive is not included, the template will inherit from `MiniRazor.TemplateBase<dynamic>` instead — providing no type-safety when working with the model.
-- `@namespace` directive instructs the compiler to put the generated class into the `MyNamespace.Templates` namespace.
+- `@namespace` directive instructs the compiler to put the generated template class into the `MyNamespace.Templates` namespace.
-  If this directive is omitted, the default namespace of `MiniRazor.GeneratedTemplates` will be used instead.
+  If this directive is not included, the default namespace of `MiniRazor.GeneratedTemplates` will be used instead.

-In order to make the template accessible by **MiniRazor**'s source generator, you need to add it to the project as `AdditionalFiles` and mark it with the `IsRazorTemplate="true"` attribute:
+In order to make the template accessible by **MiniRazor**'s source generator, you need to add it to the project using the `AdditionalFiles` element and mark it with the `IsRazorTemplate="true"` attribute:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">